Skip Navigation Links www.nws.noaa.gov

 PDF Version of Seasonal Drought Outlook Graphic Adobe PDF Reader

-Drought development is forecast in the southeastern Alaska Panhandle, due to antecedent dryness, below normal snowpack, and unfavorable temperature outlooks for June and JJA.
-In Hawaii, drought persistence and development are likely, given the antecedent dryness, JJA being a very dry time of year, and the potential for ENSO to transition toward La Niña conditions (i.e. colder than normal sea surface temperatures in the central tropical Pacific) toward the end of August.
-Conversely, antecedent wet conditions, very wet precipitation outlooks for June and JJA, and the potential for tropical activity are likely to keep Puerto Rico and the U.S. Virgin Islands (USVI) drought-free through the end of August.
+Alaska is likely to remain drought-free, due to favorable precipitation outlooks for July and JAS.
+In Hawaii, drought persistence is forecast with drought development likely along leeward sides of the Islands, given predicted below normal precipitation, the antecedent dryness, JAS being a very dry time of year, and the potential for ENSO to transition toward La Niña conditions (i.e. colder than normal sea surface temperatures in the central tropical Pacific) toward the end of September.
+Conversely, antecedent wet conditions, very wet precipitation outlooks for July and JAS, and the potential for tropical activity are likely to keep Puerto Rico and the U.S. Virgin Islands (USVI) drought-free through the end of September.

 Seasonal Drought Outlook Discussion